 Mean score of companies in the Business Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Savannah Resources's score of 25 is lower than 55% of the industry.
+Savannah Resources's score of 37 is higher than 61% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 In 2023, Savannah Resources reported total carbon emissions of approximately 70,741,000 kg CO2e for Scope 1 and about 63,100 kg CO2e for Scope 2.
-This reflects a slight decrease in Scope 1 emissions from 71,543,000 kg CO2e in 2022 and 66,877,000 kg CO2e in 2021, indicating a commitment to reducing their carbon footprint.
+This reflects a slight decrease in Scope 1 emissions from 71,543,000 kg CO2e in 2022, indicating a commitment to reducing their carbon footprint.
 The company has set ambitious near-term targets to reduce both Scope 1 and Scope 2 emissions to near zero by 2025.
 Savannah Resources has not disclosed any Scope 3 emissions data, which typically includes indirect emissions from the supply chain and product use.
-The company is actively working towards these climate commitments without cascading data from a parent organization, as they operate independently.
-Overall, Savannah Resources is focused on achieving significant reductions in their carbon emissions, aligning with industry standards for climate action and sustainability.
+However, the company is actively working towards its climate commitments, focusing on significant reductions in its direct emissions.
+The reported carbon intensity for Scope 1 is approximately 78,700 kg CO2e per 1,000 tonnes of hydrocarbons produced, while the overall carbon intensity across all scopes is about 0.0549 g CO2e/MJ for electricity.
+These metrics highlight the company's ongoing efforts to improve efficiency and reduce emissions in its operations.
+Savannah Resources's climate initiatives are not cascaded from a parent company, indicating that the data and commitments are independently reported.
+The company is dedicated to achieving its targets and contributing to broader climate goals within the industry.

 Access structured emissions data, company-specific emission factors, and source documents